Pagan Press

 For United States

 orders postage is free.
-For overseas air mail, postage will be ₤ 8.5 or € 10 for The AIDS War;
+For overseas air mail, postage will be

-Banquet.
-Of course, if you use PayPal, you will make payment in your home currency.
+you will make payment in your home currency.

 Pagan Press books can

-also be purchased from Calamus Books in Boston or from Amazon.com.
+also be purchased from Amazon.com.